State school students do not outperform their peers from the independent sector once they get to university, new research has found.

 "It makes theoretical sense for someone who's had a difficult education who has got good grades to perform better than one from a private background.

-"But this shows we were right in the approach we have taken at Cambridge admissions in looking at exam results in great detail, not just at overall grades."
+"But this shows we were right in the approach we have taken at Cambridge admissions in looking at exam results in great detail, not just at overall grades," he added.

-A study by the Sutton Trust, published in December, concluded that comprehensive pupils were likely to achieve higher degrees than independent and grammar school students with similar A-levels and GCSE results.
+A study by the Sutton Trust published last December concluded that comprehensive pupils were likely to achieve higher degrees than independent and grammar school students with similar A-levels and GCSE results.

 And a 2010 report from the London School of Economics' Centre for Economic Performance found state students were 4 per cent more likely to get a first or 2:1.